Harper’s HR powers Phillies past Padres, into World Series

 Even after Harper’s homer put them ahead, it wasn’t an easy ending for the Phillies.

-Then it was time to party.
-The Phillie Phanatic swayed a National League champions flag as the postseason banger “Dancing On My Own” blared throughout the stadium.
+The Phillie Phanatic swayed a National League champions flag as the postseason banger ”Dancing On My Own” blared throughout the stadium.
 Alec Bohm and Nick Castellanos stripped off their shirts and danced in the clubhouse.
 Cigars were let.
 Cheap beer was sprayed.
-The alcohol puddles on the carpet rivaled the ones caused by the rain on a sloppy, gusty Game 5.
+The alcohol puddles on the carpet went deeper than the ones caused by the rain in a sloppy, gusty Game 5.

 Philly, get ready.